jsalinasf/cheat_sheets/kubernetesCommands.md

 	kubectl edit replicaset new-replica-set

 * Modify the replicas, save the file and the delete running container so new containers pick up the changes

+### EXPORT Object definition File to YAML

+Run the following command to get a YAML file of a Kubernetes object

+	kubectl get replicaset my-replica-set -o yaml > my_new_defintion_file.yaml

+* This trick is very useful for scenarios where you dony have the definition files of kubernetes objects

 ### SCALE a Replicaset